remusa/algorithms-practice/concepts/design-patterns.md

 ## Singleton Pattern

 * Manifestation of the Module Revealing Pattern.
-* Create only 1 instance of an object.
+* Create only one instance of a class.
 * **Singleton object**: an *immediate anonymous function* that can only return one instance of an object at a time.
   * Has private/public variables and methods.
   * Example: only one user object created at a time.